 When getting your equipment connected to the internet in your home, use a wired Ethernet connection if possible.
 This will provide your computer with the most stable connection available.
 If equipment location does not allow it or you prefer to not have another cord in your home, be sure to only use a secured wireless network that you maintain control of.
 If your WiFi network at home does not currently have a password, now is the time to stop and add one!
 And for the safety of your company’s data and your computer’s health, do not use a public WiFi network unless your company has specifically approved it.

 The world is a much different place at this time.
 While we all continue to work towards bringing things back to normal, Diligex is here to help you and your team adapt.
+We hope that our work from home tips are helpful.
 Feel free to contact us for further assistance.